jnydam/mostpopulargithubrepos/README.md

 Most Popular Github Repository Reader Project

-This full-stack project is composed of a frontend written with React + Typescript (./frontend), a backend REST API written in Java Spring Boot (./springbootreader), backend NodeJS web worker (./nodejsworker), and a MongoDB instance
+This full-stack project is composed of a frontend written with React + Typescript (./frontend), a backend REST API written in Java Spring Boot (./springbootreader), backend NodeJS worker (./nodejsworker), and a MongoDB instance

 The NodeJS worker periodically pings Github REST API service once a day for the most popular programming languages for 4